perelloliver/convfinqa-task/report.md

 - [x] Wrangle ConvFinQA dataset into a usable format reproducing multi-turn conversations via an LLM API.
 - [x] Develop a basic agent capable of answering multi-turn conversations from the ConvFinQA dataset.
 - [x] Wrap agent in a script to run and reproduce evaluations, starting from the raw dataset.
-- [x] Containerize, CI/CD, documentation, requirements, etc.
+- [x] Documentation, requirements, quick and easy entrypoint to run.
 - [x] Evaluate at least two different models on the test set.

 ## Method